 I hope this post has helped you in one way or another.

-If you do have any questions, feel free to leave them in the comments section below.
+If you have any questions, feel free to leave them in the comments section below.

 For you coders, I’m sure you can share a ton of information.

-We all have our tricks though, so please do share them in the comments section below.
+We all have our tricks, though, so please share them in the comments section below.